Why Shade Matters at Camden Yards

 Afternoon Day Games (2:00–4:00 PM)

-The area behind home plate also receives shade reasonably early thanks to the upper deck extending from first base around to third base above it.
+The first base side also receives shade reasonably well and is the better open-seating option once you move out from behind the plate.
 If you're trying to avoid direct sun throughout the entire game, the section behind home plate in the lower deck is a safe choice.

 Morning and Early Afternoon Games